 - 6. Grinding

-After annealing, the sodium borate is soft enough to be sharpened with a file and the shape is adjusted by grinding.
-Firstly, rough sharpening is done so that the spindle part becomes round.
-Next, the back is roughly planed.
-The surface is planed smooth by buffing, or polishing while rotating with a round cloth and grinding agent.
+After annealing, the carbon steel is soft enough to be sharpened with a file and the shape is adjusted by grinding.
+First, rough sharpening is done so that the center part becomes round.
+Next, the back of the blade is roughly planed.
+The surface is planed smooth by buffing, or polishing while rotating with a round cloth and polishing agent.

 - 7. Quenching

 The polished steel is heated again for a few minutes at a low temperature between 700ºC and 800℃.
 Then the steel is cooled down by quickly plunging into water.
 Unlike the previous heating processes, polishing powder is applied on the surface when quenching.
 This makes the strength of the blade even and brings out the beauty of the blade.

 - 8. Tempering

 After hammering out the deformations from quenching, tempering is carried out.
 This is an important process as it brings out the lustre of the blade.
 First, the blade is tempered with oil and rinsed with water.
 Next, it is placed in salt at a temperature of 150℃ and then tempered again.

 The blade, which is heated, forged, and tempered repeatedly, is then polished again in the final process.
 The blade becomes sharp by carefully polishing the edge and tip.